rdswift/picard-docs-restructure/SETUP_AND_PROCESSING.md

 - **Description**: A full-featured, cross-platform music file tagging system
 - **Tags**: \<blank>
 - **Build pull requests for this project**: \<unchecked>

+Under the Addons section make sure that "Enable addons" is checked, and switch to the "File tree diff" tab.
+Ensure that "Enabled" is checked, and add the following file names (as a minimum) to the "Filetreediff ignored files" list:

+    DEV_UTILS.md
+    dev_utils.py
+    LICENSE
+    pylintrc
+    README.md
+    SETUP_AND_PROCESSING.md

 In addition, an automation rule is added with the following settings: